repomint/repomint-art/readme.md

 the app is hosted on heroku on https://mintsolana.herokuapp.com/

-the index page is contains a form where you can add image url and number of stars
+the index page contains a form where you can add image url and number of stars

 the APIish part examples: